BadMagic100/TheRealJournalRando/README.md

 notes to get the check at Hunter's Mark.
 If you exclude only Path of Pain, the Kingsmoulds at the end are not required to pay costs or check the corresponding journal locations.
 With Path of Pain excluded from randomization there is always enough Wingmoulds outside of Path of Pain so that the Wingmoulds in PoP may be ignored.

+## Other Mods

+This mod is the first mod that provides checks which are accessible in more than one place.
+As such, it interacts in unique ways with many other mods which have traditionally expected that checks can only appear in a single room.
+This mod provides full information about scenes, titled areas, and map areas in which an enemy appears so that

+### RandoMapMod

+Enemies that appear in multiple rooms appear in the bottom left corner of the world map.
+Each pin is marked with the corresponding enemy's icon.
+These icons will also appear around the edge of the quick map if the enemy appears in that area.
+Additionally, if pin selection (Ctrl + P) in RMM is enabled, the rooms that the enemy appears in are highlighted.
+You can lock the selection to scroll around the map and get a better view of the highlighted rooms.

+### RandoPlus

+In Area Blitz, an enemy's location(s) is selected if the enemy is available in at least one of the selected map areas.

+### TrandoPlus

+In Limited Room Rando, an enemy's location(s) is selected if at least one of its rooms is available.

+### MajorItemsByAreaTracker/RandoStats

+If the enemy is available in only a single map area, its locations are listed under that area.
+If the enemy is available in multiple map areas, its locations will be listed under "Other."